-Evj = Evaporative emission from class j kg evj = Evaporative emission factor for class j kg/h Population data have been revised based on a survey of machinery sales (Frustaci, 1999).
-Machinery lifetime is estimated on the European averages, see EMEP/CORINAIR (EMEP/CORINAIR, 2007), the annual usage data were taken either from industry or published data (EEA, 2000).
+Evj = Evaporative emission from class j kg evj = Evaporative emission factor for class j kg/h data were taken either from industry or published data (EEA, 2000).
 The emission factors used came mostly from EMEP/CORINAIR and from Samaras (EEA, 2000).
 The load factors were taken from Samaras (EEA, 2000).